 Mini-class

-Training–Inference Mismatch and Asynchronous Frameworks
+1. Training–Inference Mismatch and Asynchronous Frameworks

-Throughout the post I’ll use:
+Throughout the note I’ll use:

 • Behavior policy $\mu$: the policy that actually generates rollouts, i.e., “under which distribution your data are sampled.”
 In modern LLM RL systems this typically corresponds to the implementation inside the inference engine (vLLM, SGLang, etc.), and under asynchronous frameworks it is often a mixture distribution over multiple worker policies.